-Many users said providing their children a better life gives them the motivation they need to keep toiling.
+Many users said providing their children with a better life motivates them to continue toiling.

 “For my daughter.
 I don’t EVER want her to have the childhood I had,” shared one user.

-They said that they wanted to ensure their daughter has a safe environment to grow up in and food in her belly, and they can do that by working 40+ hours per week.
+They said that they wanted to ensure their daughter had a safe environment to grow up in and food in her belly, and they could do that by working 40+ hours per week.

 Knowing Key Tasks

 One user shared a helpful tip for getting through work each day.
 “Learn what tasks need your full effort and which you can just “mail-in,” they advised.